Srihari3601/TextUtilityApp/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute to the project:

-1.Fork the repository.
+1.Fork the repository.<br>
-2.Create a new branch for your feature or bug fix: git checkout -b feature-name.
+2.Create a new branch for your feature or bug fix: git checkout -b feature-name.<br>
-3.Make your changes and commit them: git commit -m 'Description of your changes'.
+3.Make your changes and commit them: git commit -m 'Description of your changes'.<br>
-4. Push your changes to the branch: git push origin feature-name.
+4. Push your changes to the branch: git push origin feature-name.<br>
-5.Create a pull request on GitHub.
+5.Create a pull request on GitHub.   <br>